RESOURCES

 • After the meeting is concluded, stay on the line to catch up with others, offer service by answering questions for newcomers, or to talk about sponsorship

-• Call, text, or email someone you haven't spoken with in a while
+• Reach out to someone you haven't spoken with in a while

-• Offer service to those with mobility issues by calling them or even sending an encouraging note
+• Offer service to those with mobility issues by reaching out to them or even sending an encouraging note

-• Commit your meal plan to another person through text or email each day
+• Commit your meal plan to another person each day

 We all miss our personal connections when housebound and need to find other ways to fulfill this vital part of our program.
 Share your ideas with us at committee_12within@gpioa.org.
 What helps you?